Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 But they are cleaned in general, so it depends on the time you visit.

-Trash in Pamukkale pools
+Trash in Pamukkale pools, pamukkale turkey, pamukkale thermal pools

 6. Is Pamukkale a hot spring?

-The travertines in Pamukkale are very much like a hot spring, as hot thermal water flows down the hill, and you can bathe in the created pools.
-There are also other hot springs in the area, such as Cleopatra’s Antique Pool or the Red Springs of Karahayit.
+The travertines in Pamukkale are also known as Pamukkale hot springs as they’re very much like a hot spring, as hot thermal water flows down the hill, and you can bathe in the created pools.
+However, don’t expect hot water in the pools.
+It will actually be mild.

 7. Is Pamukkale a tourist trap?